vmware-tanzu/velero/site/content/docs/main/api-types/backup.md

               # How long to wait for the command to finish executing.
 Defaults to 30 seconds.
 Optional.
               timeout: 10s
         # An array of hooks to run after all custom actions and additional items have been
         # processed.
-Currently only "exec" hooks are supported.
+Only "exec" hooks are supported.
         post:
           # Same content as pre above.
 # Status about the Backup.
 Users should not set any data here.
 status:
   # The version of this Backup.
-The only version currently supported is 1.
+The only version supported is 1.
   version: 1
   # The date and time when the Backup is eligible for garbage collection.
   expiration: null